I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_open_reparse_list_entry.md

 ## Members

+`OpenReparseListEntry`

+The entry in the open reparse list.

+`ReparseTag`

+The reparse tag that should be opened directly without returning <b>STATUS_REPARSE</b>.

 `Flags`

 Flags that control behavior when a reparse point is encountered on a directory that may be non-empty (one whose reparse tag is  recognized by <b>FsRtlIsNonEmptyDirectoryReparsePointAllowed</b>)